michaeldigiacomi/OpenCore-Lenovo-X270/README.md

 # Lenovo-X270-Hackintosh-Monterey-OpenCore-0.7.6
-This repo contains the files and scripts to install macOS on the Lenovo X270 family
+This repo contains the files and scripts to install macOS on the Lenovo X270 20K5

 ![X270](Images/screen.png)